Codecademy/docs/CONTRIBUTING.md

 Good news, you are in the right place!
 Codecademy Docs is the perfect open-contribution project for you to get started.
 Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) content (entries, documentation, and translations) is written by amazing creative coders like yourself.

-Thanks for your interest; we'd love to work with you! 💖
+Thanks for your interest; we'd love to work with you. 💖

 ## How do I contribute?